 “This is you being nice?”
 Calvin flinched a little as Jerret loomed over him for a moment, only relaxing as the man turned without another word and headed back outside.
 He turned back to his monitors and began the long argument with the ship about letting out a distress signal.
 He could manually take over the signal but without the ship helping it would just be noise without meaning.

-Jessie was reemerging from deeper in the woods when Jerret when back outside.
+Jessie was reemerging from deeper in the woods when Jerret went back outside.